akarimcheese/auction-io/README.md

 - Allow user to see all won paintings
 - Come up with a better scoring system
 - Come up with some upgrades

+Troll prevention
+- Digit limit
+- Prevent bids higher than max value
+- Budget System.
+Start with budget, you get dividends for each round you participate in

 Screenshots:
 ![Imgur](http://i.imgur.com/VqpztTS.png)